-This one-pot, hearty Vegan Irish Stew is so flavourful and can be made on the stove, in an Instant Pot, or in a slow cooker.
-Vegan-friendly Guinness gives an incredibly rich, deep flavour to the gravy that is loaded with chunky, sweet, tender vegetables.
-Make it with just the veg, or add some optional vegan "meat" or mushrooms to make it even more satisfying and flavourful!
+One-pot, hearty Vegan Irish Stew that can be made on the stove, in an Instant Pot, or in a slow cooker.
+Vegan-friendly Guinness gives an incredibly rich, deep flavor to the gravy that is loaded with chunky, sweet, tender vegetables and your choice of vegan beef or mushrooms.

-This recipe for Vegan Irish Stew is comfort food at its finest.
-Loaded with root veggies, optional seared vegan "meat" or mushrooms, and a thick, super-rich and flavourful gravy made from Guinness beer, this vegan stew recipe is amazing.
+This five-star recipe for Vegan Irish Stew is comfort food at its finest.
+Loaded with root veggies, seared vegan "meat" or mushrooms, and a thick, super-rich and flavourful gravy made from Guinness, it is quite simply amazing.

-All of the flavours and ingredients in this recipe work so well together and just like my Vegan Cabbage Soup, it is just perfect for serving up as part of your St Patrick's Day celebrations, or for a tasty weeknight dinner.
+It's just perfect for serving up with some Vegan Soda Bread as part of your St Patrick's Day celebrations, or for a tasty weeknight dinner.

 What is Irish Stew?